Laluo, Mishaba in China

 Progress Level:

 The Mishaba Laluo are the largest Western Yi group in China.
 Until the 1950s, present-day Weishan and Nanjian counties were one administrative unit called Menghua.
 Since the beginning of the Tang Dynasty (AD 618) Menghua had been inhabited almost exclusively by the Laluo.
 As a result, the Mishaba Laluo are often called Menghua or Menghuazu by their neighbors.
-This group could be said to have two selfnames in their language: Laluo and Mishaba.
+This group could be said to have two self-names in their language: Laluo and Mishaba.
 Laluo denotes their ethnic identity while Mishaba denotes their regional identity.
 "This people has, since ancient times, been 'the Laluo from the land of Misha', and, in their hearts, consider themselves as nothing else - certainly not 'Yi'."

 Although they had exclusively inhabited the Menghua region since the eighth century, by the start of the Qing Dynasty (1644) the Laluo made up just 70% of the population.
-Largescale Han migrations to the area during the eighteenth to the twentieth centuries made the Laluo a minority in their homeland and forced many to seek refuge in the mountains for the first time, in order to retain their culture and identity.
+Largescale Han migrations to the area during the eighteenth to the twentieth centuries made the Laluo a minority in their homeland and forced many to seek refuge in the mountains for the first time, to retain their culture and identity.